Lontara script: Novel coda diacritics

-As mentioned previously, Lontara script traditionally does not have any device to indicate syllable codas, except anca’ in some circumstances.
+As mentioned previously, Lontara script traditionally does not have any device to indicate syllable codas, except anca’ in some circumstances in Makassar.
 The lack of coda indicator is one reason why standard Lontara texts are often very ambiguous and difficult to parse to those not already familiar with the text.
 Lontara variants used for Bima and Ende are known to developed viramas, but these innovations are not absorbed back into Bugis-Makassar writing practice where lack of coda diacritics in Lontara texts is the norm until the 21st century.

 Users from Bugis-Makassar regions only experimented with novel coda diacritics in the early 21st century, at a time when the use of Lontara has significantly declined.
 Some Bugis experts describe them as necessary additions to preserve the script's cultural relevance, in addition to practical benefits such as making texts less ambiguous and teaching Lontara easier.
 In 2003, Djirong Basang proposed three new diacritics: virama, glottal stop, and nasal coda (akin to anusvara).
 Anshuman Pandey recorded no less than three alternative viramas proposed in various publications up to 2016.
 However, there are disagreements on whether new diacritics should be added to the Lontara repertoire at all.
 Other Bugis experts such as Nurhayati Rahman view such proposals negatively, arguing that they are often too disruptive or promoted based on simplistic and misleading premises that the so called "defectiveness" of Lontara need to be "completed" by conforming to Latin orthographical norms.
 Such proposals shows more of an inferiority complex that would alienate actual cultural practice and heritage from contemporary users, rather than preserve them.

 As of 2018, proposals of Lontara coda diacritics do not have official status or general consensus, with disparate sources prescribing different schemes.
 The only thing agreed upon is that coda diacritics have never been attested in traditional Bugis-Makassar documents.